 Rock, David.
 Your Brain at Work.
 New York: HarperCollins, 2009.

-Marla Stone is an AD/HD and executive function life coach who works with teens and adults throughout the country.
-Contact her at myADDvisor@gmail.com with any questions.
+Marla Stone is an AD/HD and executive function life coach who works with teens and adults throughout the world Contact her at myADDvisor@gmail.com with any questions.